 Using scissors over knives in the kitchen can make quick work of mincing herbs, chopping small vegetables, and cubing chicken.
 A major concern though is having scissors that you can keep clean in addition to being easier to use.

-For kitchen use, I recommend the Peta Self-Opening Kitchen Shears because they are spring loaded and don’t engage the thumbs or individual joints.
-Plus they are easy to clean by a quick rinse and wipe down without any nooks or crannies for food to become lodged.
+For kitchen use, I recommend the Peta Self-Opening Kitchen Shears because they are spring-loaded and don’t engage the thumbs or individual joints.
+Plus they are easy to clean with a quick rinse and wipe down without any nooks or crannies for food to become lodged.

 I hope this guide helped you in your search for the best scissors for people with arthritis due to the many choices out there.
 Do not settle for just any set of scissors, but rather choose ones that are designed to help you carry out even the smaller tasks of your daily life with ease.